nasa/oceandata-notebooks/book/notebooks/hackweek/oci_gpig.md

 ?L2_utils.estimate_inv_pigments
 ```

-You can see that this function requires a bounding box (bbox) as a parameter.
+You can see that this function accepts a bounding box (bbox) as a parameter.
 The default is `None` which means it will run the algorithm on every single pixel in the L2 file, which can take a long time.
 We will supply the `bbox` parameter with the following coordinates:
 45 N, 44 S, -125 E, -126 W.

 Let's first see what this bounding box covers: